About Ghostly Activities

 Who I Am

 Hey there.
-I’m Jacob Rice, a supernatural sleuth who investigates hauntings to uncover the stories behind them.
-My work blends historical research, modern ghost-hunting tech, and good old-fashioned detective work.
+I’m Jacob Rice, a cozy ghost hunter, which is basically a supernatural sleuth, who treats hauntings like cold cases.
+My style blends historical research, modern ghost-hunting tech, and good old-fashioned detective work.
 I’m not chasing jump scares or made-for-TV drama.
 I’m here to solve mysteries, piece together forgotten histories, and document what really happens when the past refuses to rest.

 How It Started